MKleinSB/pxt-envirobit-calliope/README.md

 An enviro:bit is required to use this package, grab yours here: https://shop.pimoroni.com/products/enviro-bit

-And you need a callio:bit M for your Calliope Mini.
+And you need a callio:bit https://www.hackster.io/MKlein/callio-bit-die-micro-bit-erweiterung-fur-calliope-mini-d51ea7 for your Calliope Mini.
+Instead of using the microphone of the envirobit, this package uses the inbuilt microphone of the Calliope Mini.
+So you only need the I2C-part of the callio:bit and no soldering is required,

 To use this package, go to https://makecode.calliope.cc/, click "Advanced" then "Add Package" and paste the URL of this GitHub repository in (https://github.com/MKleinSB/pxt-envirobit-calliope).